JCNTH/trackingdemo/README.md

 **Key landmarks:** 15, 16 = wrists | 13, 14 = elbows | 11, 12 = shoulders

+**Z-axis estimation:** MediaPipe estimates depth using a statistical model trained on human pose data.
+The Z value is relative to the hip center (origin), where:
+- Smaller Z = closer to camera
+- Larger Z = farther from camera
+- Units are approximate meters, but accuracy is limited without true depth measurement
+- This is an **estimate**, not a measurement, because single-camera systems cannot directly measure depth

 ---

 ## Step 3: Bar Position Estimation